Berjango/HardenLinux/README.md

 A shell script designed to improve the security of a debain based or similar live linux system.

-Run it just after the system starts
-Maybe there is something already that does this and is better but I couldn't find it and maybe I am not very good at this but this program has been useful for me.
+Run " sh hardenlinux" just after the system starts Maybe there is something already that does this and is better but I couldn't find it and maybe I am not very good at this but this program has been useful for me.
 I hope it will be useful for others.